 Birch tar: benefits, harm, application

-Many have heard that there is such a product of natural origin as birch tar.
+Many people have heard that there is such a natural product as birch tar.
 But only a few are aware of what it is and what it can be used for in general.
-The history of the emergence and the beginning of the operation of tar products goes deep into the past.
+The history of the emergence and use of tar products goes deep into the past.
 It is made from birch bark.
-In appearance, tar is like oil of a dark (almost black) shade.
+The tar looks like dark (almost black) oil.
 Has a pungent odor.

 Properties of birch tar